rakshakannu/Data-Visualization-in-R/README.md

 # Data-Visualization-in-R
-R codes used for data visualization
+R codes used in data visualization course.